Skip to content

 Impacts can occur at fairly low concentrations.

-Proposed Regulation
+Final Regulation

 EPA also proposed a Hazard Index approach, as described below, toward the regulation of a mixture of four PFAS chemicals: PFHxS, HFPO-DA (GenX), PFNA, and PFBS.
-The proposed regulatory framework is based on running annual average of samples, which is similar to the compliance methodology for disinfection by-products.
+The finalized regulatory framework is based on running annual average of samples, which is similar to the compliance methodology for disinfection by-products.

 Hazard Index